christopherobin/php-fastcov/README.md

     11.
     12. $coverage = fastcov_stop();

-Based on this samble, `$coverage` will contains the following array:
+Based on this sample, `$coverage` will contains the following array:

     array(
         "/path/to/myfile.php" => array(